 The iPhone packs an estimated 500 battery cycles before it starts to degrade, meaning if you own your phone for two or more years, you will have charged enough battery cycles to degrade the battery to just 80% of its full capacity.
 When the amount of charge the battery can hold diminishes, you’ll find your battery drains faster and must be recharged more often.

-A couple of years ago, Apple shocked its iPhone customers by confirming that it deliberately slows down iPhones after the batteries reach a certain age.
+In December of 2017, Apple shocked its iPhone customers by confirming that it deliberately slows down iPhones after the batteries reach a certain age.
 That’s because older batteries can cause some iPhones to unexpectedly shut down, and throttling allows the phone to more efficiently process the power output from these older batteries.
 It made sense, but customers were not pleased — partly because they didn’t understand why their phone’s performance, which many had tolerated for a long time, was so poor, and partly because Apple’s perceived secrecy on the subject seemed deceptive.

 Even though that discount program has ended, you can still choose to replace your iPhone’s battery, which should improve the device’s performance and may save you from having to buy a brand new iPhone.
 Here are some ways to get your hands on a new battery.